-> - Envelopes for mailing are obtained through ABC Legal.
+Envelopes for mailing are obtained through ABC Legal.
 They will come with pre-paid postage and will be marked “Personal and Confidential”.

-- Due to these tight time-frames, it is encouraged that process servers file their own proofs in their local courts.
+Due to these tight time-frames, it is encouraged that process servers file their own proofs in their local courts.
 This leads to faster pay for you and happier customers for us all.

-- If you are serving a Consumer Credit Transaction document, then an accompanying mailer will be generated along with the proof.
+If you are serving a Consumer Credit Transaction document, then an accompanying mailer will be generated along with the proof.
 Deliver this mailer in a sealed envelope, along with the proof, when filing with the court.
-The court will then mail it to the defendant.
+The court will then mail it to the subject.
 Reach out to ABC Legal to receive pre-paid envelopes to send the mailers in.

 Proofs filed at the court should be scanned and sent to NYDispatch@abclegal.com